lavague-ai/LaVague/docs/docs/contributing/general.md

 !!! note "Previewing local modifications"

     You will need to locally install the specific package you are working on for local modifications to be taken into account.
 You should only need to do this once.

-    Fore example, if you are making changes within the lavague.core package.
+    For example, if you are making changes within the lavague.core package.
 You can run:

     ```bash
     cd lavague-core
     poetry install
     ```